 Why Choose Lock Change San Gabriel

 Lock Change San Gabriel is built around practical mobile service, honest recommendations, and fast help when you need your locks changed without making several trips to a hardware store.
-Our team has more than 10 years of experience with deadbolt lock change, mortise lock replacement, residential rekeying, commercial lock service, and access hardware upgrades.
+Our team has more than twelve years of experience with lock change, deadbolt and mortise lock replacement, residential rekeying, commercial lock service, and access hardware upgrades.

 We focus on same day mobile service when scheduling allows.
 Whether you are near Vincent Lugo Park, San Gabriel Mission Playhouse, Valley Boulevard, or the border of Alhambra, our technician can come to your location with tools and lock options.
 We help homeowners, business owners, landlords, tenants, office managers, and property managers secure doors with less stress.

-Our company works hard to maintain one of the best ratings in town and recognition across trusted platforms such as BBB, Google Map, Yelp, Home Advisor, and more.
+Our company works hard to maintain one of the best ratings in town and recognition across trusted platforms such as Google Map, Yelp, BBB, Home Advisor, and more.
 We know reputation matters when someone is coming to your home or business.
-That is why we explain the work, respect the property, and provide a 6 month warranty for parts and labor on qualified jobs.
+That is why we explain the work, respect the property, and provide warranty for labor and parts on qualified jobs.

 Lock Change Questions and Answers